yamiOnEstrogen/config/README.md

    <h1 align="center">Configuration Files</h1>
 </div>

-The Github Repos serves as a way for me to upload my custom configs for application in Linux.
+The Github Repos serves as a way for me to upload my custom configs for applications in Linux.

 ## What you will find